blakewatson/htmlforpeople/src/05-adding-an-about-page.md

 <main>
 	<img src="images/blake.jpg" alt="Photograph of space with stars and stardust.">

 	<p>My name is Blake.
 I enjoy making websites and teaching others to do the same.
-I started writing an HTML tutorial series because I think everyone should have a personal website and I want to show that you don't have to be a computer science graduate to make one.</p>
+I started writing an HTML web book because I think everyone should have a personal website and I want to show that you don't have to be a computer science graduate to make one.</p>

 	<p>I'm a side project enthusiast and have put various sites, apps, and (bad) games into the world.
 My hobbies include web-related nerdery, D&D and board games, and writing.
 I like to participate in National Novel Writing Month, the annual novel-writing challenge</p>